 The best time to do ECP is to combine it with cataract surgery.

 I have previously had cataract surgery.
 Can I now have ECP?

 Theoretically yes, but the ability to perform a good treatment depends on how much scar tissue has formed around your ciliary body after cataract surgery.
 The rationale for selecting ECP in this situation needs to be discussed with your surgeon.

 How effective is ECP at reducing eye pressure?

 ECP has been shown in several studies to be effective at reducing eye pressure, and/or at reducing the number of pressure-reducing eye drops that glaucoma patients need.
 In a clinical study from the UK, ECP combined with cataract surgery reduced eye pressure by around 30%.
 ECP with higher power settings produces a more substantial pressure reduction, but carries a higher risk of the pressure going too low and of macular swelling causing visual impairment.
 Therefore, lower power settings are now preferred, as they can still produce significant reductions in eye pressure while minimising the rate of these complications.

 What are the complications of ECP?

 ECP is normally combined with cataract surgery, which itself carries rare risks of visual loss and/or the need for further procedures, in the event of complications.
 Adding ECP to the cataract procedure slightly increases the risk of two complications (inflammation and macular swelling, either of which can impair vision) and carries an additional risk of the pressure permanently going too low (hypotony) which is not a risk of cataract surgery alone.
+Finally, ECP laser can very rarely be associated with pupil shape or size abnormalities (for example, dilated pupil, or irregular pupil shape).
 Serious complications are still rare however, with the UK trial mentioned above documenting no major complications in their entire series.